 The agents of human infectious diseases belong to five major groups of organisms: bacteria, fungi, protozoa, helminths, and viruses.
-Bacteria belong to the Bacteria domain, whereas fungi (yeasts and molds), protozoa, and helminths (worms) are classified in the Eukarya domain (Table 1–1).
-Protists and fungi are distinguished from animals and plants by being either unicellular or relatively simple multicellular organisms.
+Bacteria belong to the Bacteria domain, whereas fungi (yeasts and molds), protozoa, and helminths (worms) are classified in the Eukarya domain.
+Bacteria, fungi, and protozoa are unicellular or relatively simple multicellular organisms.
 In contrast, helminths are complex multicellular organisms.
-Viruses are quite distinct from other organisms.
-They are noncellular; that is, they do not have a nucleus and cytoplasm, cannot make their own energy, and are unable to synthesize proteins.
-They are completely reliant upon host cells for replication and are thus considered obligate intracellular pathogens.
+Viruses are noncellular and therefore are quite distinct from the other organisms.

 IMPORTANT FEATURES OF MICROBES

 Many of the essential characteristics of these organisms are described in Table 1–1.

 Structure.
 Cells have a nucleus or nucleoid (see below), which contains DNA; this is surrounded by cytoplasm, where proteins are synthesized and energy is generated.
 Viruses have an inner core of genetic material (either DNA or RNA) but no cytoplasm, and so they depend on host cells to provide the machinery for protein synthesis and energy generation.

 Method of replication.
 Cells replicate either by binary fission or by mitosis, during which one parent cell divides to make two progeny cells while retaining its cellular structure.
 Bacteria replicate by binary fission, whereas eukaryotic cells replicate by mitosis.
 In contrast, viruses disassemble, produce many copies of their nucleic acid and protein, and then reassemble into multiple progeny viruses.